-- Annual influenza vaccination is the best way to prevent influenza because vaccination can be given well before influenza virus exposures occur, and can provide safe and effective immunity throughout the influenza season. - Antiviral medications are approximately 70% to 90% effective in preventing influenza and are useful adjuncts to influenza vaccination. - The CDC does not recommend widespread or routine use of antiviral medications for chemoprophylaxis, in efforts to limit the possibilities that antiviral resistant viruses could emerge.
-Indiscriminate use of chemoprophylaxis might promote resistance to antiviral medications, or reduce antiviral medication availability for treatment of persons at higher risk for influenza complications or those who are severely ill.

-- In general, the CDC does not recommend seasonal or pre-exposure antiviral chemoprophylaxis, but antiviral medications can be considered for chemoprophylaxis in certain situations. - The following are examples of situations where antiviral medications can be considered for chemoprophylaxis to prevent influenza: - Prevention of influenza in persons at high risk of influenza complications during the first 2 weeks following vaccination after exposure to an infectious person. - Prevention for people with severe immune deficiencies or others who might not respond to influenza vaccination, such as persons receiving immunosuppressive medications, after exposure to an infectious person. - Prevention for people at high risk for complications from influenza who cannot receive influenza vaccine due to a contraindication after exposure to an infectious person. - o Prevention of influenza among residents of institutions, such as long-term care facilities, during influenza outbreaks in the institution.
-For more information, reference the Infectious Diseases Society of America (IDSA) Practice Guidelines webpage. - An emphasis on close monitoring and early initiation of antiviral treatment if fever and/or respiratory symptoms develop is an alternative to chemoprophylaxis after a suspected exposure for some persons. - To be effective as chemoprophylaxis, an antiviral medication must be taken each day for the duration of potential exposure to a person with influenza and continued for 7 days after the last known exposure.
-For persons taking antiviral chemoprophylaxis after inactivated influenza vaccination, the recommended duration is until immunity after vaccination develops (antibody development after vaccination takes about 2 weeks in adults and can take longer in children, depending on age and vaccination history). - Antiviral chemoprophylaxis generally is not recommended if more than 48 hours have elapsed since the first exposure to an infectious person. - Patients receiving antiviral chemoprophylaxis should be encouraged to seek medical evaluation as soon as they develop a febrile respiratory illness that might indicate influenza.
+- Antiviral medications are approximately 70% to 90% effective in preventing influenza and are useful adjuncts to influenza vaccination. - The CDC does not recommend widespread or routine use of antiviral medications for chemoprophylaxis, in efforts to limit the possibilities that antiviral resistant viruses could emerge.
+Indiscriminate use of chemoprophylaxis might promote resistance to antiviral medications, or reduce antiviral medication availability for treatment of people at higher risk for influenza complications or those who are severely ill. - In general, the CDC does not recommend seasonal or pre-exposure antiviral chemoprophylaxis, but antiviral medications can be considered for chemoprophylaxis in certain situations. - The following are examples of situations where antiviral medications can be considered for chemoprophylaxis to prevent influenza: - Prevention of influenza in people at high risk of influenza complications during the first 2 weeks following vaccination after exposure to an infectious person. - Prevention for people with severe immune deficiencies or others who might not respond to influenza vaccination, such as people receiving immunosuppressive medications, after exposure to an infectious person. - Prevention for people at high risk for complications from influenza who cannot receive influenza vaccine due to a contraindication after exposure to an infectious person. - Prevention of influenza among residents of institutions, such as long-term care facilities, during influenza outbreaks in the institution.
+For more information, reference the Infectious Diseases Society of America (IDSA) Practice Guidelines webpage. - An emphasis on close monitoring and early initiation of antiviral treatment if fever and/or respiratory symptoms develop is an alternative to chemoprophylaxis after a suspected exposure for some people. - To be effective as chemoprophylaxis, an antiviral medication must be taken each day for the duration of potential exposure to a person with influenza and continued for 7 days after the last known exposure.
+For people taking antiviral chemoprophylaxis after inactivated influenza vaccination, the recommended duration is until immunity after vaccination develops (antibody development after vaccination takes about 2 weeks in adults and can take longer in children, depending on age and vaccination history). - Antiviral chemoprophylaxis generally is not recommended if more than 48 hours have elapsed since the first exposure to an infectious person. - Patients receiving antiviral chemoprophylaxis should be encouraged to seek medical evaluation as soon as they develop a febrile respiratory illness that might indicate influenza.